What is the total cost for the Aviation program at Gallatin College?

 How do I get started?

 In order to register for classes, an FAA medical certificate as well as funding sources must be secured.
-At this point, students should contact GC Aviation Program Director, Ryan Haskins, with questions or Program Advisor, Nicole Berg, to be added to the interest list or register for courses.
+At this point, students should contact the GC Aviation Department or GC Aviation Program Advisor, Nicole Berg, to be added to the interest list or register for courses.